Autobiography presentation. Presentation on the topic "formatting a resume, autobiography." List of used literature

 Ivan Sergeevich Turgenev “My entire biography is in my writings.”

-Prepared by the teacher of the Russian language and literature, GBOU secondary school No. 402 OKSENENKO Natalia Borisovna 2010
+Prepared by teacher of Russian language and literature, GBOU secondary school No. 402 OKSENENKO Natalia Borisovna, 2010.

 Ivan Sergeevich Turgenev

-Together with Tolstoy and Dostoevsky, he entered the top three Russian writers-titans, who for the first time spoke about the secret life of the human soul.
-Chronicler of the outgoing noble era.
+Together with Tolstoy and Dostoevsky, he became one of the three titanic Russian writers who first spoke about the secret life of the human soul.
+Chronicler of the passing noble era.

 Varvara Petrovna Lutovinova

-Outstanding abilities, strong will, pride, lack of love turned into a desire to rule, to control the fate of people.
-The mother's diary shocked her son: “What a woman! ..
-May God forgive her everything!
-But what a life!
+Extraordinary abilities, strong will, pride, lack of love turned into a desire to rule, to control the destinies of people.
+The mother’s diary shocked her son: “What a woman!..
+May God forgive her everything!”
+But what a life!”

-It is from the mother of Turgenev's contradictions to a woman: worship, rejection of the family, marriage, "petty-bourgeois happiness."
-A strange love for Pauline Viardot.
-“Ah, my feelings for you are too great and powerful.
-I can no longer live away from you, I must feel your closeness, enjoy it; the day when your eyes did not shine for me is a lost day!
+It is from Turgenev’s mother that he contradicts women: worship, rejection of family, marriage, “philistine happiness.”
+Strange love for Pauline Viardot.
+“Oh, my feelings for you are too great and powerful.
+I can no longer live away from you, I must feel your closeness, enjoy it; The day when your eyes didn’t shine on me is a lost day!”
 Her appearance is inspired by the prose poem “Stop!”

 Father

-Officer, comes from an old noble family.
-He served as the prototype of the protagonist's father in the story "First Love".
+An officer who comes from an old noble family.
+Served as the prototype for the father of the main character in the story “First Love”.

 Slide 7